-Purifying tablets are simple to use, cost effective but can sometimes taste slightly unpleasant.
-Another factor to consider is that some tablets have a high iodine content and not all purifying tablets are affective against Cryptosporidium, which can give you a bad case of diarrhoea so read the packaging before purchase.
+Purifying tablets are simple to use, cost-effective but can sometimes taste slightly unpleasant.
+Another factor to consider is that some tablets have a high iodine content and not all purifying tablets are effective against Cryptosporidium, which can give you a bad case of diarrhoea so read the packaging before purchase.

 Easy to carry but can be expensive to buy and replace filters plus not all bottles filter out viruses.
 Some bottles use an iodine filter which can make the water taste like iodine whereas others use carbon filters.

-They last around 3 to 5 years depending on frequency of use and will filter out a high percentage of water borne pathogens.
+They last around three to five years depending on the frequency of use and will filter out a high percentage of waterborne pathogens.

-An easy and portable way to kill bugs and sterilise local water.
-However the downside to UV purifiers is that they can be expensive, do need to be recharged, can be fragile, need replacement parts and won't work on dirty water.
+An easy and portable way to kill bugs and sterilize local water.
+However, the downside to UV purifiers is that they can be expensive, do need to be recharged, can be fragile, need replacement parts and won't work on dirty water.

-There are many different filter jugs available on the market however they are not suitable for time poor travellers on the go.
-But jug filtered water tastes fine and it can be a cost effective measure if you are staying put in one destination for a while.
+There are many different filter jugs available on the market however they are not suitable for time-poor travelers on the go.
+But jug filtered water tastes fine and it can be a cost-effective measure if you are staying put in one destination for a while.
 Make sure you check out the filter type so you can filter out those nasty bugs and other pollutants.